-Core Principle 1 - Focusing on the purpose of the Authority and on outcomes for the community and creating and implementing a vision for the local area - We are active members of community area for and in addition our Strategic Community Safety Plan 2013 - 2018 sets out explicitly our planned key actions and performance targets for creating the safest community.
+Core Principle 1 - Focusing on the purpose of the Authority and on outcomes for the community and creating and implementing a vision for the local area - We are active members of community area forum and in addition our Strategic Community Safety Plan 2013 - 2018 sets out explicitly our planned key actions and performance targets for creating the safest community.

-Aspects of Corporate Governance to be Achieved by Authority to Reflect Best Practice Practical measures the Authority has taken to reflect compliance Documents/ Processes in Place to Support Compliance Exercising strategic leadership by developing and clearly communicating the Authority's purpose and vision and its intended outcome for citizens and services users Further promote our purpose and vision Strategic Community Safety Plan/Integrated Risk Management Plan District Plans Departmental Level 3 plans Review on a regular basis the Authority's vision for the local area and its impact on the Authority's governance arrangements Annual review of Corporate Governance Audit reviews Other independent reviews Ensure that partnerships are underpinned by a common vision that is understood and agreed by all parties Partnership Agreements Partnerships Procedure Publish an annual report and statement of assurance on a timely basis to communicate the Authority's activities, achievements, financial position and performance Annual Report and Statement of Assurance Annual Statement of Accounts Evaluate and review partnerships Evaluation Library (intranet)
+Aspects of Corporate Governance to be Achieved by Authority to Reflect Best Practice Practical measures the Authority has taken to reflect compliance Documents/ Processes in Place to Support Compliance 1.
+Exercising strategic leadership bydeveloping and clearly communicating the Authority's purpose and vision and its intended outcome for citizens and services users Further promote our purpose and vision Strategic Community Safety Plan/Integrated Risk Management Plan District Plans Departmental Level 3 plans Review on a regular basis the Authority's vision for the local area and its impact on the Authority's governance arrangements Annual review of Corporate Governance Audit reviews Other independent reviews Ensure that partnerships are underpinned by a common vision that is understood and agreed by all parties Partnership Agreements Partnerships Procedure Publish an annual report and statement of assurance on a timely basis to communicate the Authority's activities, achievements, financial position and performance Annual Report and Statement of Assurance Annual Statement of Accounts Evaluate and review partnerships Evaluation Library (intranet) Partnerships Register quality of service whether directly, or in partnership, or by commissioning is to be measured and make sure that the information needed to review service quality effectively and regularly is available Plan/Integrated Risk Management Plan 'After the Incident' Survey Consultation Plan Evaluation of performance against Local Indicators A project evaluation toolkit has been introduced to assess quality of service provision Project Evaluation Toolkit and Library Effective arrangements to identify and deal with failure in service delivery are in place Operations and Resilience team Operational Assurance group Risk Management and Assurance Database Department Standard Operating Procedures Monitoring Officer